The right engineering and machining company will embody these 4 attributes when doing business.

 Here’s precisely what to look for in your first meeting with a potential new partner.

-Most machining companies are run by a team of machinists trained to run machines.
+Most multi-axis machining services are run by a team of machinists trained to run machines.
 To handle the level of technical expertise necessary to produce components to the tolerance level required of aerospace machining, and complex commercial machining applications, you need an experienced engineering team.

 Frank Roth, for example, is run by our team of mechanical and electrical engineers who know how to design products, solve difficult engineering problems and develop better ways to manufacture the highest quality parts.
 We’ve found that this high degree of technical competency is a huge driving factor in any company’s ability to deliver the level of quality that highly-specialized components require.